Air Traffic Control Enroute

 This course includes actual flying experience with an FAA approved fixed base operator.
 Students will receive a minimum of 60 hours in flight instruction including dual, solo and briefing.
 Successful completion will result in receipt of the Private Pilot/Airplane certificate (no limitations).
 Persons wishing to receive credit for previous flight time must make arrangements with the coordinator of the program.
 Students are required to have a valid second class medical certificate to enroll in this course.
 0-6-3

 This course includes the actual flying experience with FAA approved fixed base operators.
 Students will receive a minimum of 30 hours of instruction including dual, solo, and briefing.
 Successful completion will result in receipt of the Recreational Pilot Certificate.
 Persons wishing to receive credit for previous flying must make arrangements with the coordinator of the program.
 Students are required to have a valid second class medical certificate to enroll in this course.

 The principles of flight, basics of air traffic control, weather facts, navigational procedures and airplane operations as pertinent to the Private/Recreational Pilot Certificate are studied.
-Upon successful completion of this course,(as defined by a grade of 80% or better) the student will recieve an endorsement to take the FAA knowledge exam in the department for an additional fee.
+Upon successful completion of this course,(as defined by a grade of 80% or better) the student will receive an endorsement to take the FAA knowledge exam in the department for an additional fee.
 Corequisite: AVIP123 (4-0-4)

 This course is designed to provide the basis for Air Traffic Control Training.
 The student will learn the language of air traffic controllers, and will become familiar with the operating principles of navigational equipment pertinent to pilots and controllers.
 Corequisite: AVIP110